 Thus this season I decided to experiment with cherry tomatoes and pickling cucumbers.
 My thought was that the small fruit weight of these two plants would provide less stress on the vines and would alleviate this problem.
 (More on this in a second)

-Note Worthy Observations from the previous article:
+Observations from the previous Topsy Turvy planter article

 These observations from the previous article remain true to this year’s plants…

 - If you leave your house for even a few days, you will need to have a reliable friend or neighbor keep an eye on your planter.
 You can never know when this thing will need to be watered.
 We left for 4 days and returned to one seriously wilted tomato plant.
 A tomato plant grown in soil would send its roots deeper into the ground in search of water.
-Obviously in the Topsy Turvy it cannot.
+Obviously in the Topsy Turvy Planter it cannot.

 – Using an indeterminate variety of tomato plant was the correct choice.
 You will need to take care to prune wayward vine shoots to focus the plant energy into producing and ripening fruit.
 We also had to prune vines that had grown too long and were laying on the deck.

 – Aside from a few horn worms we plucked from the vines, we saw no pest or diseases that can normally develop with plants grown in the ground.
 Having said that, I remind you again about not watering the plant in the evening.
 The water goes all over the vines, leaves and fruit.
 You need to do it early enough in the day to allow the sun and wind to dry the leaves; otherwise you will risk leaf damage.